French Finance Minister: recent strikes unlikely to hurt economy

 PARIS, Jan 20 (Reuters) - Recent strikes in protest at plans to raise the French retirement age are unlikely to hurt the country's economy, Finance Minister Bruno Le Maire told Bloomberg TV on Friday.

-"I don't think the strikes will have a really important economic impact on the French economy," said Le Maire, speaking at the World Economic Forum in Davos, as he reaffirmed that the French economy was "doing well".
+"I don't think the strikes will have a really important economic impact on the French economy," said Le Maire at the World Economic Forum in Davos, adding that the French economy was "doing well".

 More than a million people marched through French cities on Thursday to denounce President Emmanuel Macron's plans to raise the retirement age, with a wave of nationwide strikes halting trains, blocking refineries and curbing power generation.